-Marc joined National Parks in 1992 and moved up the ranks, eventually developing several unique projects and tourism experiences that are still enjoyed by thousands today; such as day walks from the rest camps, the Lebombo 4×4 overland trail to name but a few.
-He has personally completed over 600 wilderness trails in the Kruger National Park, taking groups of 8 people on amazing bush experiences and sharing his vast knowledge of the African bush with them.
+Marc McDonald joined the South African National Parks system in 1992.
+During his tenure with SanParks, Marc was instrumental in the development and implementation of several unique projects and tourism projects still enjoyed today by thousands today such as day walk trails and the Lebombo 4X4 overland trail.
+He has personally completed over 600 wilderness trails in the Kruger National Park, escorting many tourists on amazing adventures and sharing his vast knowledge of the African bush.

-In 2010 Marc went to live in Queensland, Australia, where he became the Ranger in Charge of several National Parks and State Forests.
-He then took a Senior Ranger position in Western Australia, living in the remote Pilbara on 360,000 hectares of the majestic Millstream Chichester National Park.
+In 2010, Marc assumed another position as the Ranger in Charge of several national parks and state forests in Australia.
+He was then appointed to a senior ranger position in Western Australia in the remote Millstream Chichester National Park.

 Marc’s deep love of the wilderness and commitment to protecting wildlife led him back to Mozambique to lead a Counter-Poaching Unit where he was instrumental in the fight against poachers targeting rhino and other species.
 Marc moves between Australia and Southern Africa, to ensure that this fight is personal, and he has a dedicated and committed team based around the world as support, UK, Australia and the U.S.A.
 The Counter Poaching Special Ranger team is made up of highly experienced ex-military and other top agencies veterans.
 The International Coalition of Rhino Poaching was founded by Marc’s knowledge and experience, and this is shared by all who wear the colours with pride.
 ICORP will continue the fight against wildlife poaching crimes.